-First, as a result of our meetings twelve young Bedu decided to put themselves forward as candidates, of whom three were young women.
-In a society that still keeps women largely confined to their homes to protect the family's honour, this was a striking development.
-None made it past the first round of voting, but their stepping forward with family support marked a cultural stepchange.
+Second, as a result of our meetings twelve young Bedu decided to put themselves forward as candidates, of whom three were young women.
+In a society that still keeps women largely confined to their homes to protect the family's honor, this was a striking development.
+None made it past the first round of voting, but their stepping forward with family support marked a cultural step-change.
 Although not elected, several of our young candidates are now playing an active part in their communities as mo'assessa Link Volunteers (a role we explain below).
-In Egypt, youth civic engagement is minimal: just 12% are registered to vote, and 2% involved in voluntary activity (Barsoum et al 2010).
+In Egypt, youth civic engagement is minimal: just 12 percent are registered to vote, and 2 percent involved in voluntary activity (Barsoum et al 2010).
 Moreover, both activities are positively correlated with wealth, and Bedu, as we have seen, are among Egypt's poorest people.
-The response of these young Bedu is therefore of real significance.
+The response of these young Bedu is therefore of real significance, their eagerness to act on their ideas representing what el Taraboulsi has described as 'intangible aspects of youthful expression in public space' (ICP/JDGCP 2011: 9), and turning the desert into public space for Bedouin women, arguably for the first time.

 At the January parliamentary elections Bedouin turnout at the polls - although not officially recorded - was reportedly far larger than usual.
 It resulted in a Bedouin landslide: 8 out of the 12 South Sinai representatives elected were Bedu, including the first independent Bedouin woman MP.
-Those elected stood on independent, not party political tickets, reflecting the lack of interest in parties shown by our survey.
+One at least stated publicly - while thanking them - that the votes of newly-registered Bedouin women had carried the day.
+Those elected stood on independent, not party political tickets (corroborating the lack of interest in parties emerging from our survey).
 In this gerontocratic country, all were under 40.
-In marked contrast to the rest of Egypt, of the 12 seats only two went to Muslim Brotherhood candidates, again corroborating our data.
+In marked contrast to the rest of Egypt, of the 12 seats only two went to Muslim Brotherhood candidates; as suggested by our data, the results reflected a lack of interest in political Islam, let alone militancy, among ordinary Bedu.
 For the brief period before the generals procured the dissolution of Egypt's first democratically elected Parliament, South Sinai Bedu were properly represented for the first time in history.